cladup/objection/README.md

 # Mememime
-This project will be a generified image processing server.
+This project will be a generalized image processing server.
 Planning to make this server able to process images on the fly, and even make a bulk upload client.
 Hope this project makes a lot of developers live's better!

 ## TODO
 * How to truly optimize images/videos/music -> Maybe you could make a compression algorithm lol.
   * Cropping and compression on the fly & CDN stuff.
-  * On what condition to crop?
 * Thinking about the processer & resource server.
   * The processer and the server must be not together.
 They are separate services.
 * How does binary data get processed when uploading and downloading in the server & vise versa.